chromium/chromium/docs/clang_sheriffing.md

 This will print a command line.
 It will also write a file called `base_unittests.rsp`, which contains additional parameters to be passed.

+### Remove ThinLTO cache flags

+ThinLTO uses a cache to avoid compilation in some cases.
+This can be confusing when debugging, so make sure to remove the various cache flags like `-Wl,--thinlto-cache-dir`.

 ### Expand Thin Archives on Command Line

 Expand thin archives mentioned in the command line to their individual object files.